wechaty/docusaurus/jekyll/_posts/2021-05-13-gsod-2021-improve-introduction-and-explanation-project-joint-proposal.md

 - DevOps CI/CD

-  We can explain how WeChaty uses and benefits from DevOps and CI/CD processes.
+  We can explain how Wechaty uses and benefits from DevOps and CI/CD processes.
 Some information is needed from the SMEs to expound this.

 - Software Development Kit (SDK)